Spirituality and Healing

 Ann Intern Med.

-Taylor EJ, Outlaw FH, Bernardo TR, Roy A. Spiritual conflicts associated with praying about cancer.
+Taylor EJ, Outlaw FH, et al. Spiritual conflicts associated with praying about cancer.